macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 5: Re-index Spotlight

-Mac suddenly performed very slow after the update, just after updating Mac, if you are facing problems with the speed of Mac, then probably Spotlight is stuck while indexing.
-The spotlight indexing takes some time, but if you feel Mac is consuming more than enough time then you should re-index the spotlight.
+Mac suddenly performed very slowly after the update, just after updating Mac.
+If you are facing problems with the speed of Mac, then the spotlight is probably stuck while indexing.
+The spotlight indexing takes some time, but if you feel Mac is consuming more than enough time, then you should re-index the spotlight.
 Here’s how to re-index spotlight search on MacBook/Mac,

-1. Go to Apple Logo and click “System Preferences”.
+1. Go to Apple Logo and click “System Settings/Preferences”.

 Wait for a while, till the spotlight gets indexed.